axelccccc/collabot/README.md

 Tools
 =====

-`run-bot.sh` is a script I feed to `chrontab` to run the bot periodically.
+`run-bot.sh` is a script I feed to `crontab` to run the bot periodically.
 `select_artists.py` allows to keep or remove artists one by one in an artist list quickly with left and right arrow keys.